Posttraumatic Stress Disorder (PTSD) for West Virginia Nurses

 ASSESSING PATIENTS WITH KNOWN OR SUSPECTED PTSD

 There is a wide range of professionals who interact with people at risk for developing PTSD and those who have PTSD whether or not they have already been diagnosed.
-Healthcare providers are critical in facilitating the recovery process if they routinely incorporate the following into practice:
+Healthcare professionals are critical in facilitating the recovery process if they routinely incorporate the following into practice:

 - Being alert to recognize and identify PTSD symptoms